TryStreambits/coreutils/README.md

 ```go
 var GlobalFileMode os.FileMode
 ```
-GlobalFileMode as a file mode we'll use for "global" operations such as when doing IO as root
+GlobalFileMode is a file mode we'll use for global IO operations.

 ```go
 var Separator string